 Sea moss, also known as Irish moss, is trending.
-According to the Pinterest 100, its annual rundown of the trends worth knowing, sea moss has been growing in popularity—up 380% to be precise.
+According to the Pinterest 100, its annual rundown of the trends worth knowing, sea moss has been growing in popularity—up 380 percent, to be precise.
 The Pinterest team notes that "sea moss is the latest ingredient to try in your next smoothie or juice recipe."

 But it's not just in the kitchen where sea moss is set to shine—beauty brands are incorporating it into skincare, too.
 Sea moss has a myriad of benefits that work on the inside and outside, thanks to its high vitamin and mineral content and ability to help the skin retain moisture.